How anaphrodisiac foods such as graham crackers, licorice, gin and tonics and more can kill your libido.

 There has been a decades-long rumor that the Army slips saltpeter into soldier’s food to keep their minds off banging and blasting and pounding and on aggression.
 (Snopes debunks that as an urban legend, though, and makes the very logical point that, now that we know potassium nitrate is extremely dangerous to ingest in high quantities, the Army is not going to poison its own soldiers with it.)

-There’s also no scientific proof that saltpeter has any impact on a person’s sex drive… but enough people believe it’s an anaphrodisiac that it’s become known as one.
+There’s also no scientific proof that saltpeter has any impact on a person’s sex drive… but enough people believe it belongs to those anaphrodisiac foods and that it’s become known as one.

 5 | Mints